We have compiled a list of what we believe to be the Top 10 Texas local officials who showed extraordinary leadership in the month of May.

 Councilmember of Killeen | Killeen, TX

-Councilmember Ken Wilkerson advocated for creation of the Committee for Crime Solutions, which was supported unanimously by the Killeen City Council.
+Councilmember Ken Wilkerson advocated for the creation of the Committee for Crime Solutions, which was supported unanimously by the Killeen City Council.
 The committee is charged with studying Killeen’s crime data and creating programs to reduce crime in Killeen.
 Councilmember Wilkerson said the committee will seek solutions to reduce crime through youth programs and mentorships along with developing new channels of communication between the public and law enforcement.

 #7 Mackenzie Kelly